OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Git

-Git is needed to download the OpenSILEX's Web Service and Web Application.
-Git is already installed on most Linux native installations, but if it is not your case, you can install it as follows:
+Git is needed to download the OpenSILEX PHIS's web service and web application.
+Git is already installed on most Linux native installations but if it is not your case, you can install it as follows:
 ```bash
 sudo apt-get install git
 ```